aborroy/docker-init-with-templates/README.md

   default: localhost
 ```

+### Folder structure

-For instance, following folder hierarchy would be defining the template `elk`:
+As a sample, following folder hierarchy would be defining the template `elk`:

 ```bash
 elk